How To Make A Monkey Fist Knot Useful For Survival

 This is popular among people who deal with parachutes.

-You might buy very colorful ones (or use colorful paracord to make your own).
+You might buy very colorful ones (or use colorful paracord for your own).

 That way, when the wind whips past your face, you can easily see your ripcord, grab, and yank it.